 Nausea and vomiting

-Temporary memory problems—you may be unable to recall the surgery
+Temporary memory problems—you may not remember the surgery

 Breathing problems during the surgery